rylamb/Clean_Code_Notes/README.md

     - Starting with a _try-catch-finally_ helps you define what the user of that code should expect, no matter what goes wrong with the code that is executed in the _try_.
 We can then proceed to build the rest of the logic that we need, and can pretend that nothing goes wrong.
 Try to write tests that force exceptions, and then add behavior to your handler to satisfy your tests.

 3. **Use Unchecked Exceptions**
     - The price of checked exceptions is an [_Open/Closed Principle_](https://springframework.guru/principles-of-object-oriented-design/open-closed-principle/) violation.
-If you throw a checked exception fro a method in your code and the _catch_ is three levels above, you must declare that exception in the signature of each method between you and the _catch_.
+If you throw a checked exception from a method in your code and the _catch_ is three levels above, you must declare that exception in the signature of each method between you and the _catch_.
 This means any changes at a a low level can force cascading signature changes up to the high level.
 In general, checked exceptions aren't worth it.

 4. **Provide Context With Exceptions**
     - Stack traces can't tell you the intent of an operation.
 Create informative messages to pass with exceptions.
 Mention the operation that failed and the type of failure.